What questions irritate site visitors?

 To be persuasive, a company must inspire confidence.

-This is definitely affected by:
+This is definitely influenced by:

 - providing multiple ways to contact the company

-- indicating an address businesses
+- indicating the business address

 Remember the above points.
 Our previous text on how to present contact information on the site will help you with this.